Auburn/FastNoiseLite/README.md

 # FastNoise (Lite)

-FastNoise Lite is a work in progress.
+**FastNoise Lite is a work in progress**

-FastNoise Lite is a **portable** open source noise generation library with a large selection of noise algorithms.
+FastNoise Lite is a portable open source noise generation library with a large selection of noise algorithms.
 This library focuses on high performance while avoiding platform/language specific features, allowing for easy ports to as many possible languages.

 This project is an evolution of the original FastNoise library and shares the same goal: An easy to use library that can quickly be integrated into a project and provides performant modern noise generation.